 In workers’ compensation claims, sometimes the insurance company doesn’t provide what you need on time.
 However, there are penalties and sanctions in workers’ compensation cases to discourage this from happening.
-For example, if the insurance company doesn’t pay on time or authorize appropriate medical care promptly, they could receive penalties and sanctions.
+For example, if the insurance company doesn’t pay on time or authorizes appropriate medical care promptly, they could receive penalties and sanctions.

 The compensation someone could recover from penalties and sanctions varies based on why the insurance company denied payment or authorization.
 Insurance companies and employers could have to pay fines or face other disciplinary actions.

 What are Workers’ Compensation Penalties?

 After the injured employee reports their injury, they can file a workers’ compensation claim.
 Once the claim is filed, the insurance company has a limited time to decide on it.
 After that, they can choose to deny the claim or begin providing workers’ compensation benefits.